maximrouf/All_Vuforia_versions/README.md

-# All SDK Vuforia versions
+# All versions of Vuforia SDK for Unity
 Vuforia old plugins (Archive)